Joel Frankel Scholarship

 (200-400 words, typewritten)

 On a separate sheet of paper please describe the project and how the funds are to be used.
-The proposal should include a definition of the project, approach and methodology, planned activities and justification.
-In accordance with the purpose of the JF Memorial Scholarship Fund, proposals should be for “special” studies and projects beyond the requirements or expectations of regular course work in the major.
+The proposal should include a description of the project, approach and methodology, planned activities and budget justification.
+In accordance with the purpose of the Joel Frankel Memorial Scholarship Fund, proposals should be for “special” studies and projects beyond the requirements or expectations of regular course work in the major.
 They should also embody the intention to learn from and assist in carrying out social change initiatives that have originated in Latin America or Latino communities within the U.S.

-Applicants must submit a separate one-page typed biography giving information on personal background, and the development of your interest in Latin American an/or Latino/a Studies.
+Applicants must submit a separate one-page typed biography giving information on personal background, and the development of the applicant's interest in Latin American and/or Latino/a Studies.